cosmos/cosmos-sdk/supervisor/README.md

 devops while doing upgrades or to make syncing a full node for genesis simple.
 The `supervisor` will monitor the stdout of the daemon to look for messages from the upgrade module indicating a pending or required upgrade and act appropriately.
-(With better integrations possible in the future)
+(With better integrations possible in the future).

 ## Arguments